 Check your tires once a month or more.
-Do not forget to check the compact spare tire, it should be at 60 psi (420 kPa).
-For additional information regarding the compact spare tire, see Compact Spare Tire on page 344.
+Do not forget to check the compact spare tire.
+For additional information regarding the compact spare tire, see Compact Spare Tire on page 334.

 How to Check

 Use a good quality pocket-type gage to check tire pressure.
 You cannot tell if your tires are properly inflated simply by looking at them.
 Radial tires may look properly inflated even when they are under-inflated.
 Check the tire's inflation pressure when the tires are cold.
 Cold means your vehicle has been sitting for at least three hours or driven no more than 1 mile (1.6 km).